20-page draft workshopping: peer response

 I am keeping the list of questions here short, but I expect that you should write in the neighborhood of two single-spaced pages of criticism and feedback to help your classmate improve his or her paper.
 You may insert comments on the draft, but compose the bulk of your response in a separate document.

-I am sending (or have already sent) each of you a classmate's 15-page draft along with the author's email address.
-You have until Friday night to email your classmate your feedback, and you should "cc" me when you send the email.
-You can certainly do the response tomorrow if you're ready for spring break to get here ASAP!
+I am sending (or have already sent) each of you a classmate's 20-page draft along with the author's email address.
+You can have until Saturday night to email your classmate your feedback, and you should "cc" me when you send the email.
+You can certainly do the response tomorrow if you're ready for spring break to get going!

-Read your classmate's draft once from start to finish without writing any of your response; then read the questions below and go through the paper a second time, answering each of them carefully and thoroughly.
-Note that you are not restricted to just these items--you can and should offer any helpful feedback on any other aspects of the paper not specifically covered in the given questions.
+Read your classmate's draft once from start to finish; then read the questions below and go through the paper a second time, answering each question carefully and thoroughly.
+Note that you are not restricted to just these items--you can and should offer any helpful feedback on any other aspects of the paper not specifically covered in the questions below.

 1. Suggest improvements in structure: should certain paragraphs be moved to a specific point earlier or later in the paper?